team-refcode/refcode-docs/curriculum/level-2/01-sprint-plan/index.md

 1. What is Markdown?
 2. How does Markdown get converted?
+3. What is Markdown good for?
+What are some times when it would be better to write HTML?

 ### Creating Pull Requests
 For this assignment we are going to have students create a basic page on their projects repository as a new branch, then open a pull request for their changes.
 Next, we will pair up into groups where members will comment on each other's code.
 We will initially perform a code review face-to-face with one assigned reviewer, and then we will break for discussion.